CCI-MOC/flocx/doc/provider_design.md

 ### offers

 An offer represents an agreement by a hardware owner to make their resource available for lease in the marketplace.
+Each offer represents a single resource; however, a UI may allow an owner to select multiple resources to offer at once.

 * *uuid*
 * *resource_type*: This, combined with *resource_uuid*, defines the offered resource.
 It will typically be set to *ironic_node*.